Snepsts/albino/README.md

 * Good, uniform documentation that can be read and understood by most people.

+* A GUI or some other form of implementation outside of a console (OpenGL, etc).

 * Overall, a game that can be considered complete in the simplest of forms.

 Bonus Goals (Not necessarily going to happen):

-* Implementation outside of a console (OpenGL, etc).
+* Magic or some sort of damage independent of strength.

 * A story that at least works.